Vehicle Code 21453 VC is the California law that defines "red light" traffic violations. This section states that drivers:

 There are four important points to know about running red lights, and making illegal turns at red lights, in California.

-- Legal defenses exist for those accused of violating VC 21453 and violators can hire an attorney to fight any charge(s).
+- Legal defenses exist for those accused of violating this section and violators can hire an attorney to fight any charge(s).

 - A driver running a red light or making an illegal turn will also receive one point on his DMV record.
 You risk getting a negligent operator license suspension if you get 4 points in 12 months, 6 points in 24 months or 8 points in 36 months.

 - Drivers cannot ignore a California ticket for violating VC 21453.
-This act will likely result in a charge of failure to appear, per California Vehicle Code 40508, which can be charged as a misdemeanor.
+This act will likely result in a charge of failure to appear, per Vehicle Code 40508 VC, which can be charged as a misdemeanor.

 In the article below, our California personal injury attorneys will address: